nachocaru/xaprb.com/content/blog/2006-06-04-how-to-use-meta-data-to-sort-itself.md

   </tr>
 </table>

-That data would sort the marker&#8217;s width first, followed by the height, and so forth.
+That data would sort the marker's width first, followed by the height, and so forth.

 So far, so good.
-The only complicating factor was the customer wanted certain fields first, others all the way at the end, and the rest she didn&#8217;t care about.
-To ease maintenance, I decided to leave the columns in the middle to fall where they may, so I needed my sorting technique to work correctly when sort order isn&#8217;t specified.
+The only complicating factor was the customer wanted certain fields first, others all the way at the end, and the rest she didn't care about.
+To ease maintenance, I decided to leave the columns in the middle to fall where they may, so I needed my sorting technique to work correctly when sort order isn't specified.

-I decided no table is likely to have more than a couple dozen columns, so I built in a &#8220;default&#8221; sort value of 50, and allowed pulling fields to the front with low numbers, or pushing them to the end with high numbers (up to 99).
+I decided no table is likely to have more than a couple dozen columns, so I built in a "default" sort value of 50, and allowed pulling fields to the front with low numbers, or pushing them to the end with high numbers (up to 99).
 The resulting data looks like this:

 <table class="borders collapsed">
   <tr>